EndPointCorp/end-point-blog/2021/08/kubernetes.md

 7. `web/persistent-volume.yaml`: Same as `web/persistent-volume-claim.yaml`.
 Leave it be for now.
 8. `wev/service.yaml`: This one is going to be the same for both dev and prod so let's do the usual and copy it into `base/web/service.yaml` and remove `dev/web/service.yaml` and `prod/web/service.yaml`

-> The decissions taken when designing the overlays and the base may seem arbitrary.
+> The decisions taken when designing the overlays and the base may seem arbitrary.
 That's because they totally are.
 The purpose of this article is to demonstrate Kustomize's features, not produce a real world, production worthy setup.

 Once all those changes are done, you should have the following file structure: